 Current Rule Red Line Changes Rationale

 10.55.601 ACCREDITATION STANDARDS:

 PROCEDURES

 (1) The Board of Public Education adopts standards of accreditation upon the recommendation of the Superintendent of Public Instruction.
 (1) The Board of Public Education adopts standards of accreditation upon the recommendation of the Superintendent of Public Instruction.
-(1) and (2) no change recommended.
+No change recommended in (1) and (2)

 (2) The Board of Public Education and the Superintendent of Public Instruction establish procedures and schedules for reviewing the accreditation status of each school.
 (2) The Board of Public Education and the Superintendent of Public Instruction establish procedures and schedules for reviewing the accreditation status of each school.
-(1) and (2) no change recommended.